Ultimate Infiniti G37 Mods Guide

 - Purchase link: AAM Competition G37 Turbo Kit

-It’s AAM Competition took the win in our G37 Turbo Kit guide.
+Its AAM Competition took the win in our G37 Turbo Kit guide.

-US-based AAM introduced its offering in 2014 using new twin-turbos from their partnership with BorgWarner.
+US-based AAM introduced its offering in 2014 using new twin turbos from their partnership with BorgWarner.
 The kit quickly became one of the most sought-after offerings and is possibly the most commonly found kit among G37 owners.

-This kit produces impressive power figures of up to 500HP per turbo with OEM-style fitment.
-They have combined with reliability alongside impressive build quality, and it’s easy to see why the kit has maintained its popularity and praise.
+This kit produces impressive peak power figures of up to 500HP per turbo with OEM-style fitment.
+They have combined reliability alongside impressive build quality, and it’s easy to see why the kit has maintained its popularity and praise.

-Looking to get the most from your turbo upgrade?
+Are you looking to get the most from your turbo upgrade?
 Make sure you also consider investing in a turbo jacket.

 Manufacturer description: “The all new AAM Competition Infiniti G37 Twin Turbocharger System is the latest Forced Induction kit to hit the market.
 With innovative features, cutting edge technology, reliable operation and of course maximum power, the AAM Competition Infiniti G37 Twin Turbocharger System is the best forced induction system available for your Infiniti G37”.